tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 ### Running anywhere where JavaScript runs

-tus Node.js 2.0.0 can now be integrated in all Node.js compatible runtimes and meta-frameworks.
+tus Node.js 2.0.0 can now run in all meta frameworks (such as Next.js, Nuxt, React Router, SvelteKit, etc) and all Node.js compatible runtime environments (AWS Lambda, Cloudflare (as long as the store does not depend on `node:fs`), Bun, Deno Deploy, etc).
 This major version is a rewrite of all handlers to be based on `Request` and `Response`, as it’s possible to convert Node’s request/response objects to those but not the other way around.

 Use the new `handleWeb()` method for `Request` based handlers, such as in Bun: